Today's Thursday • 14 mins read

 11. Narcissistic Tendencies

-- Exaggerated sense of self-importance
+- A bloated sense of self-importance

-- Believes they are superior to others
+- A belief that they are superior to others

 When they are invited, they demand the finest treatment (which is narcissistic entitlement), and if they are not, they will start a violent spate of acts and fights without regard for anyone else (which is psychopathic callousness).